How to Search Text in Signed Documents Using Java

 What You’ll Learn:

-- Setting up GroupDocs.Signature for Java in your project
+- Setting up GroupDocs.Signature for Java in your project (takes about 5 minutes)

-- Searching for text signatures within documents
+- Searching for specific text signatures and extracting their details

 Prerequisites